developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/templatebuilder/index.md

 ### 3. Configure Settings

-Fields not specifically named will be assigned a generic name.
-These can be edited later as desired (see [Modify a Template](#modifyatemplate)).

 Provide (or confirm) the following required settings for each Field created:
  * A name for the field, if desired
  * Properties (length/width and X-Y coordinates)
  * The required Processing mode (barcode, OCR, etc.)
- * Processing-mode settings (decoder type, text type, etc.)
+ * Specific processing-mode settings (decoder type, text type, etc.)
  * Select at least two "[Anchor Elements](#4selectanchorelements)" (explained below)

 > **Save work often!** Unsaved changes could be lost if the screen is dismissed or a session timeout is reached.